aws-samples/amazon-dynamodb-item-tagging/README.md

 * An active AWS account
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed, with credential configured using `aws configure`
 * Node.js v14.
 It is recommended to install and use [nvm](https://github.com/nvm-sh/nvm) to manage multiple versions of node.js
-* Install CDK using `npm install -g aws-cdk`
+* Install AWS CDK using `npm install -g aws-cdk`
+* Docker (required by AWS CDK)

 ## Architecture

 ![architecture](docs/images/architecture.png)

-The infrastructure that is deployed as part of this pattern is relatively simple: an *API Gateway* proxies a `POST /tasks` REST API to a *Lambda* function to save a task to *DynamoDB*.
-Likewise, *API Gateway* proxies a `GET /tasks` REST API to another *Lambda* function that handles the querying of data.
-The complexity involved with this pattern is in the implementation of the querying logic carried out as part of the *List Items Lambda* function.
+The infrastructure that is deployed as part of this pattern is relatively simple: an *Amazon API Gateway* proxies a `POST /tasks` REST API to a *AWS Lambda* function to save a task to *Amazon DynamoDB*.
+Likewise, *Amazon API Gateway* proxies a `GET /tasks` REST API to another *AWS Lambda* function that handles the querying of data.
+The complexity involved with this pattern is in the implementation of the querying logic carried out as part of the *List Items AWS Lambda* function.

 ## Database Table Design

-* We take the approach of using a single DynamoDB table to store all data for the application.
+* We take the approach of using a single Amazon DynamoDB table to store all data for the application.
 * To facilitate querying items by any user defined tags, we use the [Adjacency List design pattern](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-adjacency-graphs.html#bp-adjacency-lists) to store both task and tags data as separate items in the same table.
 * [Composite sort keys](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-sort-keys.html) are used to allow efficient querying of tag values.
 * A single [sparse index](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-indexes-general-sparse-indexes.html) allows querying all task items when no filtering by tags has been requested.